tasmiah22/Bootstrap-Portfolio/README.md

  I have added a README file to give a brief description of the project.

+ In the <head> i pasted in a link that implements bootstrap.

  I linked a stylesheet to the index.html for css designs.

  I included a working <nav> that links to the relative sections of the page including to the contact info in the footer.